Institutional Repository

 -

-Harnessing the economic value of Indigenous Knowledge in Kenya: A Qualitative Review of the Legal Framework.
+Harnessing the economic value of indigenous knowledge in Kenya: a qualitative review of the legal framework

-(Emerald Insight, 2024)Purpose – Commercial entities have recently expressed growing interest in commercialising Indigenous Knowledge due to its enormous economic and intrinsic value.
-As this happens, custodial communities must not be disadvantaged ...
+(Emerald Insight, 2024-01-14)Abstract Purpose – Commercial entities have recently expressed growing interest in commercialising indigenous knowledge (IK) due to its enormous economic and intrinsic value.
+As this happens, custodial communities must ...